Latest Machine Learning Updates 2026: The AI Revolution Continues

 - Differential Privacy Integration: Federated Learning 2.0 incorporates advanced differential privacy techniques to further protect sensitive data during the training process.
 This ensures that individual data points cannot be reconstructed from the shared model updates.

-- Improved Model Aggregation: New algorithms for model aggregation have been developed to handle heterogeneous data distributions across different clients, leading to more accurate and robust global models.
+- Improved Model Aggregation: New algorithms for model aggregation have been developed to handle heterogeneous data distributions across different clients, leading to more accurate and global models.

 - Reduced Communication Costs: Techniques like model compression and selective aggregation minimize the amount of data transmitted between clients and the central server, reducing communication costs and improving efficiency.